JamesvanHoke/Readme-Generator/output/README.md

 ```

 ## Contribute
-Fork the repo and submit a pull request.
+Fork the repo and submit a pull request

 ## Questions
 If you have any questions about this project contact me through my Github [JamesvanHoke](https://github.com/JamesvanHoke) or through my email [james.vanhoke@yahoo.com](james.vanhoke@yahoo.com).

 ## License
-This software is distributed with MIT
+This software is distributed with the MIT license